 Once the cracks develop however, it’s wise to check with your doctor if they don’t heal in several days.
 The problem can linger for months and if there is an underlying medical reason for the symptom, you’ll need the right treatment to ensure healing.
 You can actually do more harm than good if you use the wrong ointment or cream.
 For instance, Audrey Junin, MD of DermaDoctor.com recommends using Polysporin antibiotic ointment as one step in the process of healing cracked fingers.
 She cautions that using any ointment that contains neomycin, "which is a notorious skin sensitizer and cause of contact dermatitis," will worsen your plight.
 Or if you do indeed have an infection, all the moisturizing cream in the world isn’t going to heal it.

 One “urban legend” type remedy is to use super glue to seal a split finger.
-(No, I am not making this up.)
+(No, we are not making this up.)
 The story goes that medics on the battlefield discovered its usefulness in treating wounds.
 Yes, the story has some truth; it will indeed seal the cut closed and can provide temporary relief.
 But according to doctors it won’t heal the cut and there is a risk of getting allergic contact dermatitis, which only makes the condition worse.
 While the bindery department or pressroom often seems like a battlefield, it’s not!
-Should you glue all your fingers together, or glue yourself to your folding machine and the paramedics have to be called, don’t say I didn’t warn you.
+Should you glue all your fingers together, or glue yourself to your folding machine and the paramedics have to be called, don’t say we didn’t warn you.

 If you’ve noticed a lot more crying coming from your bindery equipment and press operators in these winter months, check their fingers.
 Maybe a bottle of intensive care moisturizing lotion will calm things down!